What requirements must fresh fruit or vegetables comply with to be allowed on the European market?

 Tips:

-- Read more about contaminants on the website of the European Commission and find an overview of the maximum contaminant levels in the Annex of Regulation (EC) 1881/2006.
+- Read more about contaminants on the European Commission website and find an overview of the maximum contaminant levels in the Annex of Regulation (EC) 1881/2006.
 Try to check this information on an annual basis.

-- Find out more about the prevention and reduction of lead contamination in the Code of Practice published by the FAO Codex Alimentarius.
+- Find out more about preventing and reducing lead contamination in the Code of Practice published by the FAO Codex Alimentarius.

 - Check the European Commission’s fact sheet on food contaminants Managing food contaminants: how the EU ensures that our food is safe.